How to boost your stem cell regeneration internally

 The regenerative power of adult stem cells declines with age.

-Bad News… but we can do something about it!
+Bad news… but we can do something about it!

 Stem cells are your best friends and helpers, but they can only do so much in a nutritionally depleted body overburdened with waste!
-The good news is that our aging stem cells can be rejuvenated by providing them a clean and healthy micro-environment: we can naturally boost the production of our stem cells by sticking to our natural foods and staying away from harmful substances!
+The good news is that our aging stem cells can be rejuvenated by providing them with a clean and healthy micro-environment: we can naturally boost the production of our stem cells by sticking to our natural foods and staying away from harmful substances!

 Those insights are backed up by the encouraging (to say the least) real-life experiences of people turning to a species-specific diet.
 The same effect is observed in fasting.
 However, in the long run, sticking to the diet we are biologically adapted to is more sustainable.
-The human species appropriate diet cleans out the lymph and cellular waste and thus dramatically enhance our regenerative potential.
-Glowing, firm skin from within is just one of the pleasant effect when you reach a new level of health.
+The human species-appropriate diet cleans out the lymph and cellular waste and thus dramatically enhance our regenerative potential.
+Glowing, firm skin from within is just one of the pleasant effects when you reach a new level of health.
 Let’s explore the mechanism behind it:

 Boost your stem cells by cleaning the body!